 As mentioned above, comfort and fit stand out as the most important considerations when choosing a helmet.
-And I’m happy to report that Smith’s VaporFit retention system is among the simplest to use, offering quick and easy adjustments.
+And I’m happy to report that Smith’s VaporFit retention system is simple to use, offering quick and easy adjustments.
 The circular dial on the back of the helmet is coated in rubber and easy to operate while wearing gloves, and I find the solid “clicking” both reassuring and precise as I’m making adjustments.
-It’s not quite as smooth as the retention system on the Troy Lee Designs A2, but I haven’t had any notable issues fine-tuning the fit during rides.
-All things considered, I think Smith’s VaporFit is well-executed and securely holds the helmet in place during rough and rocky descents.
+It’s not quite as smooth as the retention system on the Troy Lee Designs A2 or Giro Manifest, but I haven’t had any notable issues fine-tuning the fit during rides.

 A visor is a sneaky-important feature for some riders, and Smith has come up with a good design on the Forefront.
 To start, it’s sized right to block mid-day sun on exposed climbs and descents but isn’t too large to block your view ahead.
 Further, the plastic visor has large openings that help with ventilation without compromising its solid feel (we didn’t notice any excess movement even on rowdy trails).
 And finally, its three adjustment points cover a wide range—pushing it all the way up clears enough space to store goggles (something the Troy Lee Designs A2 can’t accommodate).

-Weighing in at 13.5 ounces in our size medium (Smith lists it at 13.4 oz.), the MIPS-equipped Smith Forefront 2 is about average in the all-mountain helmet landscape.
-For comparison, POC’s Tectal Race SPIN, which is very similar to the Forefront in both features and price, comes in slightly lighter at 12.5 ounces.
-Two of our other top picks, the Giro Chronicle MIPS and Troy Lee Designs A2 MIPS, weigh 13.1 ounces and 12.3 ounces respectively.
-It’s possible to find helmets in the sub-10-ounce category—like Smith’s own Overtake (9.9 ounces)—but you’ll forgo convenient features like an adjustable visor and sacrifice some head coverage.
-Overall, thanks to the Forefront 2's combination of lightweight materials and comfy fit, I came away with no complaints regarding weight.
+Weighing in at 13.5 ounces in our size medium (Smith lists it at 13.4 oz.), the Smith Forefront 2 is about average in the all-mountain helmet landscape.
+For comparison, POC’s Tectal Race SPIN and Giro’s Manifest Spherical, which are very similar to the Forefront in both features and price, come in slightly lighter at 12 and 12.2 ounces respectively.
+Two of our other top picks, the Giro Source MIPS (12 oz.) and Troy Lee Designs A2 MIPS (13.3 oz.), are also quite close in weight (and wearing them back-to-back, the differences are essentially imperceptible).
+It’s possible to find helmets in the sub-10-ounce category—like POC’s XC-ready Octal Spin X (9.4 oz.)—but you’ll forgo convenient features like an adjustable visor and sacrifice some head coverage.

-Over the past few months, I’ve worn the Forefront in everything from hot and dusty late summer rides to sub-freezing winter adventures, and the helmet is showing no signs of wear.
-The retention system works just as well as the day I received it, the webbing has remained supple with no fraying, and the shell has shrugged off all branches and dirt that have come its way.
-It has also spent a lot of time on my garage floor and rolling around the inside of my van, all without issue.
-Fortunately for me (and unfortunately for this review), I haven’t yet taken any direct hits to the head while wearing the helmet, but given its high-quality materials and build, I’m willing to bet it will come out of most minor spills in good shape.
+Over the past couple years, we’ve worn the Forefront in everything from hot and dusty late summer rides to sub-freezing winter adventures, and the helmet is showing no signs of significant wear.
+The retention system works just as well as the day we received it, the webbing has remained supple with no fraying, and the shell has shrugged off all branches and dirt that have come its way (with only light scuffs to show for it).
+It has also spent a lot of time on garage floors and rolling around the inside of vans, all without issue.
+As long as you avoid a crash—something we’ve pulled off in this test—the Forefront should have a good lifespan.